anasioulas/PCBS_multilayer_perceptron_nn/README.md

 * a learning rate of 0.05
 * 3-layer network with layer dimensions (9,7,7,1) (remember that the input layer is excluded from the counting of the number of the layers)

-It then creates an instance of the NeuralNetwork class of the `neural_network.py`, runs the gradient_descent method for 65000 iterations and evaluates the performance of the resulting network.
+It then creates an instance of the NeuralNetwork class of the `neural_network.py`, runs the gradient_descent method for a number of iterations (passed to the gradient_descent method) and evaluates the performance of the resulting network.
 The gradient_descent method prints the average loss (over all the examples) every 1000 iterations.

 ## Performance Results